varun-s22/Product_Analyser/README.md

 1. Future Price prediction of the product, based on the data.
 2. Login/Register, feature.
-3. Fetch data from any site(currently is fetches from two websites).
+3. Fetch data from any site(currently it fetches from two websites).